Mohit Manohar

 Mohit Manohar specializes in the arts of South Asia, with a special focus on Deccan India.
 His research examines the processes, motivations, and meanings through which premodern patrons and makers constructed architectural and urban spaces.
 Alongside, his scholarship explores how architecture and urbanism can shed light on issues of race, religion, cross-cultural encounter, and ecology in premodern South Asia.

 Manohar received his B.A. from Princeton University and his Ph.D. from Yale University.
 His dissertation, The City of Gods and Fortune: An Architectural and Urban History of Daulatabad, ca. 13th–15th centuries, was awarded a UC Berkeley South Asia Art and Architecture Dissertation Prize and Yale University’s Frances Blanshard Prize.
 His research has been supported by grants and fellowships from the Center for Advanced Study in the Visual Arts, the Mellon Foundation, the Society of Architectural Historians, the Yale Center for British Art, and the Macmillan Center at Yale.
-Manohar is also a practising fiction writer and has received a PEN/Dau Prize for his creative work.
+Manohar is also a practising fiction writer and has received a PEN/Robert J. Dau Prize, Nimrod’s Katherine Anne Porter Prize, and fellowships from South Asia Speaks and Sangam House for his creative work.
+For some of his short stories, see here.

 Publications